uschpc/webportal-netlify-gatsby/src/navigation/user-information/Condo Cluster Program/Program Information/program-information.md

 | Lenovo NX360 | 16 | 2.6 | 64 GB | $400 |
 | Lenovo NX360 | 20 | 2.6 | 64 GB | $500 |

-> We recognize that these are not the latest and greatest compute nodes currently on the market, and we are in the process of purchasing a new batch of compute nodes for the Condo Cluster Program.
+> We recognize that these are not the latest and greatest compute nodes currently on the market, and the low subscription price reflects this.
+We are currently in the process of purchasing a new batch of compute nodes for the Condo Cluster Program.
 The COVID-19 situation has delayed this process, but the new compute nodes will be available for subscription on the Endeavour cluster in early 2021.

 Subscriptions to condo compute nodes can be requested via the CARC's User Portal.
 See the [Request New Allocation](/user-information/user-guides/research-computing-user-portal/request-new-allocation) user guide for details on how to request a condo subscription for your research project.